 Reporting on PS-TRE skills is problematic at the county level because the percentage of people who completed PIAAC on a computer is likely to vary widely across counties.
 It could be misleading to compare average PS-TRE scores or the percentage of the population at a certain PS-TRE proficiency level, because they may represent different percentages of the population as well as different populations (e.g., just the most computer savvy in one county versus a cross-section of computer users in another).
 Without knowing whether 90 percent or 15 percent of a county's population completed the assessment on a computer, a score of, say, 500 is both not meaningful and misleading.
 While respondents were encouraged to use the computer for the assessment if they were able, the percentage using the computer could be influenced by personal preference as well.
 Therefore, the meaning of the percentage at each proficiency level is also influenced by the percentage of respondents who used the computer to complete the assessment.
 In addition, complete covariance information is not available for respondents who did not use the computer for the assessment.
 The estimates of PS-TRE performance also have large standard errors that depend on estimates of computer use per county, which also have large standard errors that need to be factored in.
 For these reasons, it was determined that PS-TRE was not a solid domain for reporting state- and county-level estimates.

-The proficiency assessment instruments and scales used in the 2003 National Assessment of Adult Literacy (NAAL) and the 1992 National Adult Literacy Survey (NALS) were different from those used in PIAAC, and thus the estimates for counties and states from NAAL and NALS SAE are not comparable to the corresponding estimates from PIAAC.
-The table below summarizes other differences between NAAL and PIAAC State and County estimates.
+The proficiency assessment instruments and scales used in the 2003 National Assessment of Adult Literacy (NAAL) and the 1992 National Adult Literacy Survey (NALS) were different from those used in PIAAC, and thus the estimates for counties and states from NAAL and NALS small area estimation (SAE) are not comparable to the corresponding estimates from PIAAC.
+The table below summarizes other differences between NAAL and PIAAC state and county estimates.

 |NAAL and NALS State and County Estimates||U.S. PIAAC State and County Estimates|